hphelion/documentation/devplatform/devplatform_community_install.md

 #### Configure the Service Network {#databse-service}

-To configure the Database Service it needs an additional network for administrative purposes.
-This network is currently not used in Community Edition but must exist in order for Database Service to properly install.
+The Database service needs an additional network for administrative purposes.
+This network is currently not used in Community edition but must exist in order for Database Service to properly install.

 1. Open Horizon and login as the *Admin* user.